ColetteDufficy/weight_mate_app/weigth_mate_brief.md

 # 'Weight Mate' Training App

 A novice gym user wants to track her weight training progress.
 She would like to be able to choose from a wide selection of exercises, have a resource to show her how to perform the chosen exercise, and also be able to record her performance so she can anaylize her progress.
+Ultimately, she'd like to use it on her phone at the gym, and make it part of her training routine.

 &nbsp;